meeque/tls-playground/bin/README.md

 #### File Types

-These are the most important file types that TP uses, with their filename extensions in parentheses:
+These are the most important file types that TP uses, with their TP filename extensions in parentheses:

 * **cryptographic parameters** (`.params`)
 * **cryptographic keys** (`.key`)